Before you Begin

 In this use case, you set the ownership of the lease to the lessee.

-- Entity: Manufacturing US.
+- Entity: Manufacturing US

-- Asset Class: Capital Leased Assets.
+- Asset Class: Capital Leased Assets

-- Project: No Project.
+- Project: No Project

-- In the grid, for LeaseAsset001, set:
+- In the data grid, for LeaseAsset1001, set:

 - Lease Term (In Years) to 4

-- Ownership After Lease Term to Lessee
+- Ownership After Lease Term to Lesse

-- On the upper right of the form, click
+- On the upper right of the form, click (Save).

 - At the information message, click OK.